-Figures 4a and 4b show record sections centered at the station MOD (Modoc Plateau, CA) for the Rayleigh wave (Z-Z) and the Love wave (T-T), respectively.
-Signals emerged at both positive and negative correlation lags for Rayleigh and Love waves and Rayleigh waves clearly travel slower than Love waves, as expected.
+Figures 4a and 4b show record sections centered at the station MOD (Modoc Plateau, CA), for the Rayleigh wave (Z-Z) and the Love wave (T-T), respectively.
+Signals emerge at both positive and negative correlation lags for Rayleigh and Love waves and Rayleigh waves clearly travel slower than Love waves, as expected.
 Love waves, in fact, are commonly observed on cross-correlations across the western US.

-In order to quantify the strength of the signals, for each station-pair we calculate the spectral signal-to-noise ratio (SNR) by computing the ratio of the signal peak in the predicted arrival window to the root mean square (rms) of the noise trailing the arrival window in each period band for the symmetric component cross-correlation.
+In order to quantify the strength of the signals, for each station-pair we calculate the spectral signal-to-noise ratio (SNR) by computing the ratio of the signal peak in the predicted arrival window to the root mean square (rms) of the noise trailing the arrival window, or "trailing noise", in each period band for the symmetric component cross-correlation.
 The prediction window is defined by assuming that the waves travel between 2 to 5 km/s (Figure 3), and the noise window starts 500 seconds after the prediction window and ends at 2700 seconds lag time.
+The SNR provides information on the ratio between the coherent noise, the noise from common sources recorded by both stations, and the incoherent noise, the noise from separate and independent sources, in the ambient noise record.
 The resulting average SNR for all the station pairs with inter-station distance larger than three wavelengths is shown in Figure 5, where a phase speed of 4 km/s is used to compute the wavelength here and elsewhere.

 The most surprising feature observed in Figure 5 is that Love waves exhibit higher average SNR than Rayleigh waves, especially between about 10 to 20 sec period.
-This suggests that Love waves cannot be generated exclusively by the scattering of Rayleigh waves.
+Because R-R and T-T cross-correlations have very similar background noise or trailing noise, as both of them result from the horizontal components of the seismogram, the Love wave is relatively stronger than the Rayleigh wave on the horizontal components of the ambient noise.
+Thus, Love waves cannot be generated exclusively by the scattering of Rayleigh waves.
 Moreover, the SNR of the Rayleigh wave for both the Z-Z and R-R cross-correlations exhibits two peaks that correspond to the 8 sec (secondary) and 16 sec (primary) microseisms, respectively.
 On the other hand, the Love wave only shows a single peak around a period of 14 sec which suggests that the origin of Rayleigh and Love waves may differ in some way.

-The SNR drops rapidly for the Love waves above 20 sec period, in contrast with the slow drop-off in SNR for the Rayleigh wave on the Z-Z component.
+The SNR drops rapidly for the Love waves above 20 sec period, in contrast with the slow drop-off in SNR for the Rayleigh waves on the Z-Z component.
 However, on the R-R component, the Rayleigh wave SNR remains lower than that of the Love wave up to 40 sec period where little signal is detected.
-This indicates that the horizontal components of the seismograms are heavy contaminated by non-coherent local noise.
+This indicates that the horizontal components of the seismograms are heavily contaminated by incoherent local noise, such as tilting by local pressure variations.
 The drop-off of SNR of Love waves above 20 sec period may, therefore, arise from the growth of incoherent local noise rather than the decay of the signal with increasing period.
 Further investigation of the physical mechanisms as well as the locations of the source of Love wave ambient noise is important to address, but is beyond the scope of this paper.